Adolf Schlagintweit: Life

 In 1854, acting on the recommendation of Alexander von Humboldt, the East India Company commissioned Hermann, Adolf, and Robert to make scientific investigations in their territory and particularly to study the Earth's magnetic field.
-For the next three years, they travelled through the Deccan, then up into the Himalayas, Karakoram, and Kunlun mountains.
+For the next three years, they travelled through the Deccan, then up into the Himalayas, Karakoram, and Kunlun Mountains.

 While Hermann and Robert returned from their travels in early 1857, Adolf went back for further exploration on his own.
 He followed a new, heretofore unknown road via the Chang Chenmo Valley, Lingzi Tang Plains and the Aksai Chin.
 He gave the name "Great Aksai Chin" to this region, and followed the Karakash River valley to Turkestan.

 Suspected of being a Chinese spy, and without benefit of a trial, he was beheaded in Kashgar by Wali Khan, the emir of Kashgar in August.
 The circumstances of his death were not known in Europe until 1859, when Chokan Valikhanov visited Kashgar disguised as a merchant and successfully returned to the Russian Empire with the scientist's head.

 The return of his head provided a plot element in Rudyard Kipling's famous story "The Man Who Would Be King" (1888).
-In 2017 Lahore Museum Pakistan found 50 masks that Schlangintweits brothers made during their Indian research visit in 1854-58.
+In 2017 Lahore Museum Pakistan found 50 masks that the Schlagintweit brothers made during their Indian research visit in 1854–58.
 These ethnographic masks of various Indian communities shed light on Indian ethnic diversity.